apitoolkit/apitoolkit-landing/about/index.md

   </p>
 ```

-## APIToolkit is built by real engineers to solve problems that have cost them a lot in the past.
+## APIToolkit is built by real engineers to solve problems that have cost them a lot in the past

 We’re engineers at our core, who are very close to the problems we are
 solving.
 So, we encourage our users to be a part of this community